GET TAX RELIEF NOW!

 Topic-Specific Overview

-90-day letter), you have a limited time to either challenge the findings in Tax Court or arrange payment.
-Once the 90-day period expires without a Tax Court petition, the IRS assesses the tax, and the amount becomes a legally collectible debt.
+After the IRS completes an audit and issues a Statutory Notice of Deficiency (also called a 90-day letter), you have a limited time to either challenge the findings in tax court or arrange payment.
+Once the 90-day period expires without a tax court petition, the IRS assesses the tax, and the amount becomes a legally collectible debt.
 At this point, setting up a payment plan becomes crucial to avoid enforcement actions, such as wage garnishment or bank levies.
-Many taxpayers mistakenly believe that entering a payment plan reopens their right to dispute the audit findings—it does not.
+Many taxpayers mistakenly believe that entering a payment plan reopens their right to dispute the audit findings, but it actually does not.

 However, you do retain the right to appeal payment plan decisions such as rejections, modifications, or terminations.
 A payment plan is a formal agreement that requires strict adherence to its terms.
 Missing payments or failing to file future returns can trigger default proceedings; however, the IRS provides notice and an opportunity to cure defaults before taking collection action.
 The key is to act quickly once the assessment is finalized, propose a realistic payment amount you can sustain, and maintain full compliance with all tax obligations during the agreement period.